If you are looking to buy a holiday property in the Cotswolds, you might be wondering how to get...

-It’s fair to say that if you are looking at buying an investment property in the Cotswolds, you are giving yourself an excellent chance of making money.
+It’s fair to say that if you are looking at buying a second home in the Cotswolds, you are giving yourself an excellent chance of making money.

 But, how exactly do you choose a second home which you can enjoy whilst still being profitable as a holiday let?

-When looking for a property in the Cotswolds with the view of being able to rent it out as a holiday let, think about what YOU might like from a property when you are on holiday yourself, not what you would like from a property that is your main abode.
+When looking for a property in the Cotswolds with the view of being able to rent it out as a holiday let, think about what you might like from a property.
+Think of what you require on holiday yourself, not what you would like from a property.

 Parking is limited especially in the popular high streets so anything with a driveway or private parking is a huge plus.